-Of course, employment in transportation agencies as a whole has increased substantially since the outbreak of war, but the rate of increase has been far below what might be expected from the tremendous rise in volume of traffic handled.
-More detailed statistics showing increased employment compared with increased volume are set forth in appendix VI.
-From an examination of these figures, it is apparent that from July 1941 to July 1943 the number of employees in public transportation systems increased by almost 400,000 to a total, on the latter date, of 2,793,300.
+Detailed statistics showing increased employment are set forth in appendix VI.
+An examination of these figures discloses that from July 1941 to July 1943 the number of employees in public transportation systems increased by almost 400,000 to a total, on the latter date, of 2,793,300.
 Slightly over half of this increase was in railroad employees numbering 1,555,900 in July 1943.
-As will be noted from the table, this was an increase of all transportation employment of 16% percent for the 2-year period, while the volume of freight traffic during the same 2-year period increased by over 33 percent and the volume of passenger traffic increased by 250 percent.
+As will be noted from the table, this was an increase of all transportation employment of 161⁄2 percent for the 2-year period, while the volume of freight traffic during the same 2-year period increased by over 33 percent and the volume of passenger traffic increased by 250 percent.

-The Office of Defense Transportation estimates that a net increase of about 60,000 workers, divided as follows, will be needed to handle the 1944 load: 14,100 11,400 9,400 Railroads Trucking Local transit Airlines and miscellaneous
+The Office of Defense Transportation estimates that a net increase of about 60,000 workers, divided as follows, will be needed to handle the 1944 load:

+Railroads 14.100

+Trucking 11,400

+Local transit 9,400

+Airlines and miscellaneous 25,000